-Our objective is to introduce and launch the Saliva Glucose Biosensor, or the "SGB," the first of the diagnostic tests that stem from the Biosensor Platform described in "Description of the Business-The Product" below, in Mainland China, Hong Kong, Vietnam and Bangladesh, or the "China Region."
-Following the launch of the SGT, we intend to introduce and launch other diagnostic tests based on the Biosensor Platform, including a Prostate Specific Antigen test, a Peanut Kernel Allergen test and a Luteinizing Hormone test, in the China Region.
+Our objective is to introduce and launch the Saliva Glucose Biosensor, the first of our diagnostic tests that stem from the Biosensor Platform that we license, in Mainland China, Hong Kong, Vietnam and Bangladesh.
+Following the launch of the Saliva Glucose Biosensor, or "SGB," we intend to introduce and launch other diagnostic tests based on the Biosensor Platform in this region, including a Prostate Specific Antigen test, a Peanut Kernel Allergen test and a Luteinizing Hormone test.

-The SGB uses saliva to measure glucose non-invasively.
-When the SGB interacts with saliva, an electrochemical reaction is initiated which produces an electrical signal directly correlated to the amount of glucose present in the saliva.
-This measurement is then converted into a real-time saliva glucose reading by a software app on a "smart" device or a dedicated "smart" reader for those that do not possess a compliant and compatible smart device.
-The reading may then be stored in our proprietary cloud-based digital information system, or "DIS."
+Our SGB uses saliva to measure glucose non-invasively.
+When the SGB interacts with saliva, an electrochemical reaction is initiated that produces an electrical signal directly correlated to the amount of glucose present in the saliva.
+This measurement is then converted into a real-time saliva glucose reading by a software app on a smart device, or a dedicated smart reader for those that do not possess a compliant and compatible smart device.
+The reading may then be stored in our proprietary cloud-based digital information system.
 The Saliva Glucose Test, or "SGT," consists of:

-- 1. the SGB a single use disposable saliva biosensor, and - 2. the software app that interfaces the SGB with the DIS.
+- 1. the SGB a single use disposable saliva biosensor, and - 2. the software app that interfaces the SGB with our digital information system.

 Diabetes is a global epidemic.
 China has, by a significant number, the largest population of people with diabetes.
-In 2017, China alone had 114 million with diabetes, which is a similar number of people as the next three largest diabetes markets by population combined (India, U.S. and Brazil).
+In 2017, China alone had 114 million people with diabetes, which is a similar number of people as the next three largest diabetes markets by population combined (India, United States and Brazil).
 The economic growth of China has driven lifestyle changes in the Chinese population that have had a major impact on the increased incidence of the disease.